siman-ach/Artificial-Intelligence-and-Applications/README.md

 Instructions for running the file GA_Sudoku.py program.

 This program makes use of (EA) Genetic Algorithm to solve the Sudoku problem.
-It contains multiple parameters which make be edited to suit different experiments.
+It contains multiple parameters which may be edited to suit different experiments.
 These parameters are descibed below.

 ## Parameters